Proof of a tournament partition conjecture and an application to 1-factors with prescribed cycle lengths: Proof of Theorem

 By (\ref{uncoloured vertices}) we can repeat this process greedily for all vertices $v\in E$ which satisfy the assumptions of Case $1$.
 Note that after this step all coloured vertices are safe. \item \textit{For all} $j\in \{1,\dots, t\}$ \textit{it holds that} $|\{i\in j^*:v\in E_{A_i} \}|<|\{i\in j^*:v\in E_{B_i} \}|$.

 We consider two sub-cases:

 \begin{myindentpar}{0.4cm} {\bf Case 2.1:} If $v$ has $k$ uncoloured out-neighbours not in $E$ then colour them and $v$ with colour~$1$. \end{myindentpar}

-\begin{myindentpar}{0.4cm} {\bf Case 2.2:} Otherwise, since (\ref{E size}) and (\ref{minimum semidegree}) together imply that $\hat{\delta}^+(T)\geq kt+k+|E|$, an averaging argument shows that there is some $j\in \{1,\dots, t\}$ such that $v$ has $k$ out-neighbours of colour $j$ (recall that all currently coloured vertices are safe), in which case we colour $v$ with colour~$j$. \end{myindentpar}
+\begin{myindentpar}{0.4cm} {\bf Case 2.2:} Otherwise, since (\ref{referee equation E}) implies that $\hat{\delta}^+(T)\geq kt+k+|E|$, an averaging argument shows that there is some $j\in \{1,\dots, t\}$ such that $v$ has $k$ out-neighbours of colour $j$ (recall that all currently coloured vertices are safe), in which case we colour $v$ with colour~$j$. \end{myindentpar}

 In either case it is clear that $v$ is now forwards-safe.
 A similar argument as in Case~$1.1$ shows that $v$ is backwards-safe too. \item \textit{For all} $j\in \{1,\dots, t\}$ \textit{it holds that} $|\{i\in j^*:v\in E_{A_i} \}|>|\{i\in j^*:v\in E_{B_i} \}|$.